Crass-examination: Moore lawyer brings up anchor's 'background' while defending client

 "Which I’ve gone to.
 So it’s not a bad thing," Garmon said.

-"I don’t know where you are going with the Trent," Velshi said.
+"I don’t know where you are going with this, Trenton," Velshi said.

 Velshi was born in Kenya and raised in Toronto.